Left Continue shopping

 Finances

-Keeping track of money is crucial in proving that your business is fundraising in a fair way and in order to prove that your group really is not-for-profit.
-Some charitable groups think that their records cannot be queried or audited, but this is not true.
-Keep excellent financial records and check them twice - a not-for-profit accused of misusing donor funds often has a terrible time trying to fundraise again.
+Keeping track of money is crucial in proving that your business is fundraising in a fair way and to prove that your group is using funds for the purpose advertised.
+Some fundraising groups think that their records cannot be queried or audited, but this is not true.
+Keep excellent financial records and check them twice - a fundraiser accused of misusing donor funds often has a terrible time trying to fundraise again.
 Keep track of every penny you spend on your group to offset any such unpleasant problems.

 Time

-For a not-for-profit, keeping track of time is as important as keeping track of money.
-Keeping track of volunteer time can help you write accurate reference letters for your workers, and keeping track of time and money can help you see whether you could be using your time more productively in order to help more people.
+For any fundraising group, keeping track of time is as important as keeping track of money.
+Keeping track of volunteer time can help you write accurate reference letters for your workers, and keeping track of time and money can help you see whether you could be using your time more productively to help more people.

 Obviously, there are many records and much paperwork that needs to be tracked.
-Medium sized and larger not-for-profits often find that they require the help of an accountant and one or more office assistants to keep track of paper.
-Even in smaller not-for-profits, having one secretary or office manager can be a big help.
-One person should interact with all the incoming papers and information each day and should either file papers or act on them.
+Depending on the size of your group, you may find that they require the help of an accountant to keep records up to date.
+One person should interact with all the incoming papers and information regularly and should either file papers or act on them.
 Money spent and donated needs to be recorded accurately each day.
 Workers should always return papers to the same files after each use.
 A once-weekly meeting during fundraising can help keep papers and ideas organised.